 IX

-TWO: It is critical for the success of this program, that you are experienced in Mind Matters skills.
-Before
+It is critical for the success of this program that you are experienced with Mind Matters skills.
+Before you

-you teach these skills, we recommend that you give yourself the opportunity to learn and practice them.
+teach these skills, we recommend that you give yourself the opportunity to learn and practice them.
+In

-well as improving your effectiveness as an instructor.
-As you continue to apply these activities to your life, you
+as well as improving your effectiveness as an instructor.
+As you continue to apply these activities to your life,

-THREE: Each lesson follows the same basic outline.
-This approach provides predictability for participants,
+Each lesson follows the same basic outline.
+This approach provides predictability for participants, which

 The basic outline of each lesson: